 Gabrielle Higgins is an IP litigation partner in Ropes & Gray’s Silicon Valley office.
-She is a trial lawyer with 25 years of experience litigating complex patent cases involving diverse technologies.
-She tries cases for industry-leading companies and has extensive experience representing high tech clients before the USPTO, the Federal Courts, and the International Trade Commission.
-Gaby has also been counsel for petitioners in over 20 post-grant Patent Office invalidity challenges, and has obtained winning results for a major global technology company.
+She is a trial lawyer with 25 years of experience litigating complex patent cases involving diverse subject matter ranging from telecommunications and semiconductors to software and the Internet.
+She tries cases for industry-leading companies and has extensive experience representing high-tech clients before the Federal Courts and the International Trade Commission.
+Gaby has also been counsel in over 20 Patent Office Inter Partes Review proceedings, and has obtained winning results in final written decisions for her clients.

 - Affinity Labs of Texas, LLC v.
 A Leading Korean Consumer Electronics Company et al. (E.D.
 Texas/W.D.
 Texas, N.D.
 California): Representing a major Korean electronics company in a multi-defendant patent infringement cases alleging infringement of patents relating to systems and methods for communicating media content.
 Successfully transferred the cases from E.D. and W.D.
 Tex. to the N.D.
 Cal. and stayed them pending the outcome of inter partes review (IPR) proceedings.